 Gregory feeds all of his fish with C.E.
 Fish Essentials foods and varying dried foods.
 He finds that his Parancistrus Aurantiacus also enjoy stealing C.E.
 Discus Professional food from his discus fish and reject foods such as courgette.
 The ideal food for this species is C.E.
 Pleco Carnivore.

-In the photo above you see the male Parancistrus Aurantiacus guarding the fry.
+In the photo (above left)you see the male Parancistrus Aurantiacus guarding the fry.
+The photo (above right) shows how the caves are situated in the aquarium. interestingly these fish chose to breed in a higher cave on top of another.
 Previously, the male had also rejected some of the eggs which Gregory was able to save (see below).
-They are currently housed in an egg tumbler device which Gregory had to improvise and the first few fry have begun to hatch.
+The fry are currently housed in an egg tumbler device which Gregory had to improvise and the first few fry have begun to hatch.

 We have uploaded a video to the C.E.
 Fish Essentials Youtube account to document this wonderful achievement by Gregory and would like to wish him the very best of luck!
 Congratulations from us here at C.E.
 Fish Essentials.

 8 fry saved by Gregory are all doing well.

 Chris Lee - Discus - 10 weeks old - feeding with Discus Professional

 Steven Chester - Discus - 4 weeks old - feeding with Discus Pro-Lite